WebKit/WebKit/Websites/perf.webkit.org/Install.md

 }
 ```

-Then run `tools/run-with-remote-server.py`.
+Then run `tools/remote-cache-server.py start`.
 This launches a httpd server on port 8080.

-The initial few page loads after starting the script could take as much as a few minutes depending on your production sever's configurations
-since Apache needs to start a pool of processes.
-Reloading the dashboards few times should bring the load time under control.

 The script caches remote server's responses under `public/data/remote-cache` and never revalidates them (to allow offline work).
-If you needed the latest content, delete caches stored in this directory by running `rm -rf public/data/remote-cache`.
+If you needed the latest content, delete caches stored in this directory by running `tools/remote-cache-server.py reset`.

 # Configuring Apache